PH Design and Construction 5 Star Google Reviews

 You’ll need to understand square footage costs to budget realistically for your custom home in Northeast Ohio.
 Custom homes in this region cost between $220 and $300+ per square foot.
 Luxury custom homes with premium materials and advanced technologies cost upwards of $350 per square foot.

-Cities like Akron see custom home costs that range from $150 to $300 per square foot.
+Cities like Akron see custom home costs that range from $150–$220 per square foot for standard grades, and $250–$325+ per square foot for full-service custom builds.
 This depends on customization level, material quality, and design complexity.
-Luxury custom builders such as Otero Signature Homes charge about $325+ per square foot to deliver high-end finishes and craftsmanship.
+Luxury custom builders could charge more to deliver high-end finishes and craftsmanship.

 If you’re considering a larger home, explore our two-story floor plans to see layouts that maximize your square footage efficiently.
 For single-level living, our ranch-style floor plans offer efficient designs that can help optimize your cost per square foot.